 All communications shall be addressed to the Juniata County Fair, 308 West 8th Street, Port Royal, PA 17082

 Food products cannot be treated with any substance that causes them to become poisonous and unfit to be used for consumption.
 Any such incidents must be reported to the Pennsylvania Agricultural Fair Program for further review.

-Diary, Beef, Swine, Poultry, and Sheep Entry forms are due no later than August 21, 2017.
+Diary, Beef, Swine, Poultry, Rabbits, Cavys, and Sheep Entry forms are due no later than August 21, 2017.

-Floral Hall entry forms are due no later than August 28, 2017.
+Floral Hall online entries are due no later than noon on August 26, 2017.

 Start browsing for what you want to enter by selecting a department, or you can search for a particular class using the form on the right.

 Don't miss out!
 Enter something in the fair this year!